BETA PHOTO: Photo of the large arete with green colored lichen...

 Go downslope into the gully.
 It may be easiest, at first, on the left side.
 Then, cross to the right side to pass a small-house-sized boulder.
 Then cross to the left side and depart from the gully, which heads down to the Southwest.
 Head vaguely Southeast to pick the easiest way through the forest and avoid loosing too much altitude while heading for a trail.

 You will come to one of the old versions of the La Luz trail.
 The current (2009) La Luz trail is still to the South and you would have to go down and back up to get to it.
 Take the old trail up (to the left or East).
 You will pass within sight of the current La Luz trail at its switchback at the base of the extensive talus that is East of the Thumb.
 If you continue on the steep, B-line trail, you will pass behind the Fin and join the current La Luz trail at the switchback that is at the South toe of the wall below the Hole-in-the-Wall wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Torreon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Torreon: